You Know You're Right: Post-Robert Lang session

 Unlike many unreleased Nirvana recordings, the studio version of "You Know You're Right" had never been bootlegged and remained unheard by the public until 2002, when clips provided by Love were played on an episode of the NBC show Access Hollywood.
-However, an audience recording of the Aragon Ballroom version began appearing on commercial bootlegs as early as 1994, under erroneous titles such as "On a Mountain" and "Autopilot."
+However, an audience recording of the Aragon Ballroom version began appearing on commercial bootlegs as early as 1994, under erroneous titles such as "On a Mountain" and "Autopilot".

-The song received further exposure when Hole performed it, under the title "You've Got No Right," during their MTV Unplugged appearance on February 14, 1995.
+The song received further exposure when Hole performed it, under the title "You've Got No Right", during their MTV Unplugged appearance on February 14, 1995.
 Love introduced it as "a song that Kurt wrote; [the] last song, almost."

-In 1995, Love offered the song to American rock musician Mark Lanegan, a friend of Cobain's, to cover with his band, the Screaming Trees.
-As Screaming Trees guitarist Gary Lee Conner recalled in the 2023 book Lanegan, "When we were working on songwriting for Dust...Mark is like, 'Courtney wants us to do a song… And it was that song — 'You Know You're Right.'
+In 1995, Love offered the song to American rock musician Mark Lanegan, a friend of Cobain's, to cover with his band, Screaming Trees.
+As Screaming Trees guitarist Gary Lee Conner recalled in the 2023 book Lanegan, "When we were working on songwriting for Dust...Mark is like, 'Courtney wants us to do a song… And it was that song — 'You Know You're Right'.
 So, I got a tape of it and we learned it.
 We never recorded it.
 But we learned it without Mark, and Mark came down to sing it… and he couldn't.
 He changed his mind.
 And that was the end of it."
 Conner acknowledged that the band "could have had a big hit" by releasing a cover of a then-unknown Nirvana song, but believes Lanegan may have been wary of capitalizing on Cobain's death.